 By moving your attention from penetration to non-penis aspects of sex such as touching, talking, hugging, kissing, and so on, both of you can learn to appreciate a new set of sensual possibilities.
 By consciously reconnecting physically as well as emotionally, couples who find it easier to talk to each other, express emotion and encourage each other will also recognise that their sexual difficulties or awkwardness around sex will dissipate.

-While Sensate Focus was originally developed to assist couples experiencing sexual problems, they can be used for variety and to heighten personal awareness with any couple.
+While Sensate Focus was originally developed to assist couples experiencing sexual problems, it can be used for variety and to heighten personal awareness with any couple.
 By establishing new ways of relating to each other, partners may soon find themselves having some of the best sex of their lives.

 If you think it might be worthwhile to try this, share this article with your partner.